kutlueren/Simple-Binary-Comparer/README.md

 # Simple Binary Comparer

-This project contains solutions to the "Assignment Scalable Web".
 It consists of mainly 3 projects, one for backend API (SimpleBinaryComparer.API), one for integration test, also an unit test project for backend API.

 ## Getting Started